 JoJo Rabbit is very much about the resilience of children: Elsa, JoJo and his little friend Yorki (a delightful Archie Yates).
 A straightforward, sunny-natured little boy, Yorki determinedly gets involved in whatever his superiors tell him to do, up to and including actual bombings.

 Johansson’s costumes are fabulous – Rosie is a woman who doesn’t let standards slip even as she’s battling to save her son from Hitler’s clutches, and working against the regime.
-Her outfits always have tiny details (feathers in hats, a frill on a knitted dress, rich colours) beyond what we instantly recognise as “standard 1940s movie fashion”.
+But she’s also making herself stand out, hiding in plain sight as she battles the Nazis.
 Later her smart claret and cream shoes become a frightening reminder of what’s at stake.

-JoJo Rabbit was initially promoted as “an anti-hate satire” on the teaser poster, presumably to ensure that the film wasn’t derailed before anyone could actually decide to go and see it or not.
-I hope so anyway, as otherwise the phrase sounds as if the marketing team think filmgoers are complete dimwits.
+JoJo Rabbit was initially promoted as “an anti-hate satire” on the teaser poster, presumably to ensure that the film wasn’t derailed by people who hadn’t seen it before those of us who wanted to, could.
+I hope so anyway.
 Not that people may not like the idea of JoJo Rabbit – a comedy about Hitler is always going to polarise – but if comedy has to be pointed out we risk it deflating as we watch, its confidence and audaciousness disappearing in a hiss of hot air.